Review your goals for your MS in US and choose some specific areas in which you would like to specialize.

 - Track the status of your application on your status page of the university’s website.
 Though universities generally communicate decisions or requirements by either e-mail or post, it often happens that the only source of information is your status page.

-- If there are any deficiencies in your applications (missing documents, non-receipt of GRE or TOEFL scores, recommendations etc.) act immediately to correct the deficiencies.
+- If there are any deficiencies in your applications (missing documents, non-receipt of GRE or TOEFL scores, recommendations etc.) immediately correct the deficiencies.

-- When you receive an offer letter from the universities (or when an admission decision is indicated on your status page) email your acceptance.
-This is very important especially when you are offered funding.
+- When you receive an offer letter from the universities (or when your status page shows that you have been given admission) email your acceptance(This is very important especially when you are offered funding)